 Here are the exhibitions you should not miss!

-Published on 5 February 2019, dans Exhibitions & Museum
+Published on 5 February 2019, dans Exhibitions and Museums

 This year it feels like Paris has made a New Year resolution to present superb new exhibitions that should not be missed!
 From Picasso to Sérusier via Vasarely, the Hôtel de l'Université offers its recommendations for captivating cultural outings in the capital.